 And when you know how to transform criticism into confidence, it can be a vital clue to the impact that’s uniquely yours to have on the women around you.

 Our coaching methodology at One of many contains a wealth of tools to help you, and the women you work with, identify challenges and move past them – from learning how to listen effectively, to identifying your biggest personal and professional challenges, and releasing emotions with ease.

-If you’re curious about how they work in practice, and would like the chance to experience them for yourself so that you can apply them in your own world, join us for Essential Skills for Coaching Women.
+If you’re curious about how they work in practice, and would like the chance to experience them for yourself so that you can apply them in your own world, join me for The Secret to Coaching Women.

 Our intention is simple.
 To support professional women to handle the day-to-day so they can unleash the bigger impact they feel called to make in the world.